apache/nuttx/configs/max32660-evsys/README.txt

     up the board on bad configurations.
 The rest of the bring-up will use this SRAM configuration.

-    Some successby the end of the day:
+    Some success the end of the day:

       ACFH